monero-project/monero/README.md

 As with many development projects, the repository on Github is considered to be the "staging" area for the latest changes.
 Before changes are merged into that branch on the main repository, they are tested by individual developers in their own branches, submitted as a pull request, and then subsequently tested by contributors who focus on testing and code reviews.
 That having been said, the repository should be carefully considered before using it in a production environment, unless there is a patch in the repository for a particular show-stopping issue you are experiencing.
 It is generally a better idea to use a tagged release for stability.

 **Anyone is welcome to contribute to Monero's codebase!** If you have a fix or code change, feel free to submit it as a pull request directly to the "master" branch.
-In cases where the change is relatively small or does not affect other parts of the codebase it may be merged in immediately by any one of the collaborators.
+In cases where the change is relatively small or does not affect other parts of the codebase, it may be merged in immediately by any one of the collaborators.
 On the other hand, if the change is particularly large or complex, it is expected that it will be discussed at length either well in advance of the pull request being submitted, or even directly on the pull request.

 ## Supporting the project

 Monero is a 100% community-sponsored endeavor.
 If you want to join our efforts, the easiest thing you can do is support the project financially.
 Both Monero and Bitcoin donations can be made to **donate.getmonero.org** if using a client that supports the [OpenAlias](https://openalias.org) standard.
-Alternatively you can send XMR to the Monero donation address via the `donate` command (type `help` in the command-line wallet for details).
+Alternatively, you can send XMR to the Monero donation address via the `donate` command (type `help` in the command-line wallet for details).

 The Monero donation address is: `44AFFq5kSiGBoZ4NMDwYtN18obc8AemS33DBLWs3H7otXft3XjrpDtQGv7SqSsaBYBb98uNbr2VBBEt7f2wfn3RVGQBEP3A` (viewkey: `f359631075708155cc3d92a32b75a7d02a5dcf27756707b47a2b31b21c389501`)